Covid-19 Standardized Testing Update

-Although many universities do not require a standardized test for transfer applicants, take it anyways.
+Although many universities do not require a standardized test for transfer applicants (even in non-COVID years), take it anyways.
 Here’s why.

 SAT and ACT scores are valid for five years.
 If you took either test at the end of high school and immediately enlisted, you may potentially still use your score.

-The most elite universities still require standardized test scores.
+The most elite universities require (in non-COVID years) standardized test scores.
 Take the test, and unlock these possibilities.

 Although standardized tests are becoming more and more controversial, the most elite, competitive universities such as Princeton, Harvard, Yale, Stanford, and MIT still require their applicants to submit at least one test score from either the SAT or ACT.
 Sure, there are plenty of exceptional institutions that do not require a standardized test score such as Brown, who explicitly states that “standardized testing is optional for all applicants with U.S. military service” (see here for more details), but why leave doors closed?

 I (Jake) get it.
 You’re in your 20s at this point, and you don’t want to visit the local high school to take a test with literal children.
 Guess what?
 It’s one Saturday morning for a potential lifetime of open doors and success.
 Suck it up, register, and take the test.
 You will probably score at least decently for having been in any sort of college composition and math classes.
 I can tell you from personal experience that it felt a bit awkward taking the exam at age 27, but I don’t regret it in the slightest.
 That one Saturday morning helped me qualify for multiple Ivy League acceptances from which I would have otherwise been disqualified.

 You should aim to score well, but you don’t need to crush it as much as “traditional” freshman applicants.